pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 We review packages with the goal of improving package quality and usability for scientists.
 As such, we review packages across a spectrum of small to large user bases.
 The popularity of your package is not a consideration in our review process!

-When we evaluate whether you package is within our scope, we only consider:
+When we evaluate whether your package is within our scope, we only consider:

 1. how the package is developed and
 2. how the package relates to and supports the broader scientific ecosystem.